We all have manufacturer speed & feed charts and have used their recommendations.

 This is where tool database comes in.

 Not only can you save tools to cut down and in many cases eliminate entering parameters for every calculation.
+But you can (and should) save cutting data for each particular case.

 A single tool entry can contain an unlimited number of cuts attached to it, so machinist never has to remember everything.